groovycode-xyz/taschengeld/PROJECT_STATUS.md

 - [ ] Make the **Task Completion** interface more visually appealing, simple for kids to use, while keeping the functionality the same.

-  - [ ] Task card should display it's icon, large.
+  - [x] Task card should display its icon, large.
-  - [ ] Task card should display the task name in small text below the icon.
+  - [x] Task card should display the task name in small text below the icon.
-  - [ ] User card should display the user's icon.
+  - [x] User card should display the user's icon.
-  - [ ] User card should display the user's name in small text below the icon.
+  - [x] User card should display the user's name in small text below the icon.
   - [ ] Complete the **Task Completion** interface by fixing the undesired behavior where all user cards in a user_row are acknowledging the task completion by flashing the green color.
   - [ ] Create **completed_tasks** table in the database for supporting the **Task Completion** interface and the **Payday** interface.
   - [ ] Create API endpoints for **completed_tasks** table.